-The legendary Ozzy Osbourne, who has delivered some of metal music’s finest and most original material has also recorded some seriously lazy and uninspired nonsense.
+Ozzy Osbourne may be a living legend who has delivered some of metal’s finest songs, but he's also responsible for some seriously lazy and uninspired nonsense.
 Don’t believe us?
-Well, listen for yourselves…
+Listen for yourselves…

 10. Hellraiser (1991)